12 Amazing things to do in Paris, especially if it's your first visit

 Louvre Museum

-You could spend days exploring the Louvre Museum, which has a long list of iconic artworks, including the Mona Lisa (get there early if the goal is to see this piece of art as there is usually a long line to see it).
-As the biggest museum in the world and the most visited, it’s worth a stop.
+You could spend days exploring the Louvre Museum, which boasts a long list of iconic artworks, including the Mona Lisa (arrive early if your goal is to see this piece of art, as there is usually a long line to view it).
+As the world's largest and most visited museum, it’s definitely worth a stop.

 The main entrance of the Louvre Museum is where the stunning pyramid structure stands, and this is typically the busiest line.
-Avoid the crowds to get inside by using a side entrance — on rue de Rivoli — and by purchasing a ticket online ahead of time.
-Keep in mind, the Louvre is closed every Tuesday!
+Avoid the crowds by using a side entrance — located on rue de Rivoli — and purchasing a ticket online ahead of time.
+Please note that the Louvre is closed every Tuesday.

 After enjoying the museum, stroll through the beautiful Jardin de Tuileries right outside – a popular spot with locals to sit next to the fountain.
-Musee de l’Orangerie is close by and has several of Monet’s water lilies paintings if you want to admire more artwork.
+The Musée de l’Orangerie is close by and features several of Monet’s water lily paintings, allowing you to admire more artwork.

 Chateau de Versailles